The Return of Count Yorga

-The Return of Count Yorga (originally titled Yorga Returns) is a 1971 American vampire horror film directed by Bob Kelljan and starring Robert Quarry, Roger Perry, Yvonne Wilder, George Macready, Rudy De Luca, Edward Walsh, and Craig T. Nelson in his feature film debut.
+The Return of Count Yorga (originally titled Yorga Returns) is a 1971 American vampire horror film directed by Bob Kelljan and starring Robert Quarry, Roger Perry, Yvonne Wilder, George Macready in his final film role before his death in 1973, Rudy De Luca, Edward Walsh, and Craig T. Nelson in his feature film debut.
 It is the sequel to the 1970 film Count Yorga, Vampire.

 The story features Quarry returning as the infamous vampire Count Yorga, along with his servant Brudah, both of whom have been revived by the supernatural Santa Ana winds.
 Actor Roger Perry, who had a lead role in the first film, appears again but as a different character.

 Plot

-Cynthia Nelson, a teacher at the local orphanage, talks with the pastor while watching the sun set.
-They are preparing the orphanage for a fundraising costume party.
-Cynthia mentions the "Santa Ana winds" which the pastor states are an evil omen.
-One of the orphans, Tommy, wanders into the nearby cemetery where he faintly hears a voice ordering, "Rise, rise, it is time."
-Tommy dismisses it, but vampire women rise from their graves.
-Tommy tries to escape the cemetery but runs into the waiting Count Yorga.
+Cynthia Nelson, a teacher at an orphanage, prepares a fundraising costume party.
+Meanwhile, orphan Tommy wanders into the nearby cemetery and hears a voice giving orders to "rise."
+Then, vampire women rise from their graves.
+Tommy tries to escape but runs into Count Yorga.

-Yorga goes to the orphanage during the costume party.
-He bites one of the pretty guests, Mitzi, outside the event room before going inside and introducing himself to those present.
-He becomes infatuated with Cynthia.
-When a weakened Mitzi stumbles into the room, Yorga leaves as the others attend to her.
-That night, he returns to his manor and a makeshift throne room overlooking several coffins, greeted by Brudda, Yorga's hulking, disfigured valet, and the female vampires from the cemetery.
-Yorga sends the undead women to Cynthia's house, using mind-control to get Cynthia's family (along with Tommy, who was sleeping over) into the living room before his brides break in and attack them.
-The family is quickly overrun.
-Cynthia's mother, father and sister, Ellen, are fed upon by the undead horde.
-Tommy is untouched, revealing he is under Yorga's power.
-Cynthia herself is subdued, but unharmed and carried by the brides to Yorga's residence where she awakens.
-Due to Yorga's hypnotic suggestions, she has no memory of the attack.
-Yorga tells Cynthia that there was a car accident and she was left in his care by her family.
-He tries to charm the young woman into willingly becoming his bride, though he is warned by his live-in witch that Cynthia will bring his end if he does not kill her or turn her into a vampire soon.
+At the party, Yorga surreptitiously bites one of the guests, Mitzi, and becomes infatuated with Cynthia.
+When people start noticing Mitzi's weakened state, Yorga leaves.
+At his manor, Yorga is greeted by his hulking valet Brudda and the vampires from the cemetery.
+Yorga sends them to Cynthia's house, where they attack her family.
+Tommy (who was staying there) is untouched, but remains under Yorga's power.
+Cynthia is subdued and carried to Yorga's residence.
+Due to his hypnotic suggestions, she has no memory of the attack.
+Yorga tells Cynthia that there was a car accident and that she was left in his care by her family.
+Yorga wants her to willingly become his bride, despite being warned by his live-in vampire witch that Cynthia will bring his end if she is not killed or vampirised soon.